genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/01_rest-endpoints/02_where-to-define.md

 The Genesis low-code platform makes defining REST Endpoints easy.
 Instead of needing to configure individual endpoints, you only have to declare the relevant resources, and configure the [Genesis Router](/server-modules/configuring-runtime/genesis-router/).

-The following resources support automatic route registration
+The following resources support automatic route registration:
 * [Data Servers](/server-modules/data-server/introduction/)
 * [Request Servers](/server-modules/request-server/introduction/)
 * [Event Handlers](/server-modules/event-handler/introduction/)